ncsa/lci-scripts/introductory/head_node/Lab_head_node.md

 ./ssh_key_scan.sh
 ```

+Fix the compute node hostnames in the inventory files, hosts.ini.

 Run the playbook:

 ```bash
 sudo ansible-playbook host_based_ssh.yml
 ```
-Check if you can ssh as user rocky to nodes `lci-compute-01-1` and `lci-compute-01-2` without password.
+Check if you can ssh as user rocky to nodes `lci-compute-xx-1` and `lci-compute-xx-2` without password.

 You should be able to ssh between the nodes and elevate privileges to root via sudo.